Gintama: The Movie: The Final Chapter: Be Forever Yorozuya

 The Final Chapter was first announced August 2012 although major details were not released until early 2013.
-Although the film has been marketed as "Final Chapter" Sorachi and Fujita did not confirm it was the last anime production from Gin Tama; the former wrote the story with the concept of the series' ending.
+Although the film has been marketed as "Final Chapter" Sorachi and Fujita did not confirm it was the last anime production from Gintama; the former wrote the story with the concept of the series' ending.
 Two themes were provided by the bands SPYAIR and Tommy heavenly6, with latter's song having already been used in the television series.

 Plot

 While working in a cinema, Gintoki comes upon a "movie thief" (a figure in Japanese culture often depicted as a man with a video camera as a head, stand in as someone who illegally film in cinemas).
 After scolding the movie thief for his actions, he finds himself warped into another world via the camera lens.
 In this world, 5 years have passed, and not only has the land of Edo changed into an apocalyptic wasteland, but it is stated Gintoki has died.
 The movie thief, or Time Thief the time machine, explains mankind is close to extinction, and gives Gintoki an item to disguise himself.
 After the Time Thief is damaged by criminals, Gintoki encounters his freelancer comrades: Shinpachi Shimura, who has turned into a cool samurai with no trace of tsukkomi, and Kagura, who has changed into a beautiful woman with no Chinese speech pattern.
-The future's Gintoki is assumed to have died as a result of the "White Curse."
+The future's Gintoki is assumed to have died as a result of the "White Curse".
 Kagura and Shinpachi have been trying to deal with their leader's disappearance and Gintoki, disguised thanks to the Time Thief, tries to help them overcome their sadness.

 Gintoki, Kagura and Shinpachi go to the execution of the Shinsengumi leader Isao Kondo, Joi terrorist Kotaro Katsura and mechanic Gengai Hiraga.
 Kondo and Katsura are saved by their underlings Sogo Okita, Toshiro Hijikata and Elizabeth who have joined forces to form a new group opposing the bakufu while Gengai is revealed to be an imposter.
 Interacting with the new group Gintoki learns the White Curse was started by a group of sorcerers known as Enmi (厭魅) who Gintoki's Joi faction fought in a previous war.
 Gintoki was infected with a virus which had undergone an incubation period and the future's Gintoki disappeared while fighting it.
 One victim of the White Curse is Shinpachi's sister, Tae, who is close to her death.
 In order to cure her, Gintoki's friends go to search for the Emmi.
 Gintoki finds and kills the Emmi who is revealed to be the future's Gintoki who set this series of events off to be killed by his past self.